Simulation by Rounds of Letter-to-Letter Transducers: Introduction

-\subparagraph*{Paper organization} In \cref{sec:preliminaries} we present some basic definitions used throughout the paper.
-In \cref{sec:round-equivalence} we introduce $k$-round simulation and equivalence, define the relevant decision problems, and study some fundamental properties of the definitions.
-In \cref{sec:deciding_fixed_round_sim} we solve fixed round simulation, while developing some technical tools and characterizations that are reused later. \cref{sec:deciding_existential_round_sim} is our main technical result, where we develop a solution for existential round simulation.
-In particular, in \cref{sec:intuitive_overview} we give an overview of the solution, before going through the technical details in \cref{sec:proof_of_bound}.
-In \cref{sec:lower_bounds_existential} we give lower bounds for the existential setting.
-In \cref{sec:application} we use round simulation to obtain a definition of process symmetry for deterministic transducers.
-Finally, in \cref{sec:discussion}, we discuss some variants and open problems.
+The rest of this work is organized as follows.
+In~\cref{sec:preliminaries} we present some basic definitions used throughout the paper.
+In~\cref{sec:round-equivalence} we introduce $k$-round simulation and equivalence, define the relevant decision problems, and study some fundamental properties of the definitions.
+In~\cref{sec:deciding_fixed_round_sim} we solve fixed round simulation, while developing some technical tools and characterizations that are reused later. \cref{sec:deciding_existential_round_sim} is our main technical result, where we develop a solution for existential round simulation.
+In particular, in~\cref{sec:intuitive_overview} we give an overview of the solution, before going through the technical details in~\cref{sec:proof_of_bound}.
+In~\cref{sec:lower_bounds_existential} we give lower bounds for the existential setting.
+In~\cref{sec:application} we use round simulation to obtain a definition of process symmetry for deterministic transducers, along with an algorithm for deciding it.
+In~\cref{sec:equiv_mapping} we study the mapping between transducers that induces a simulation.
+In~\cref{sec:other_notions} we study variants of symmetry and simulation, both refining and coarsening the previous notions.
+Finally, we conclude with some open problems in~\cref{sec:discussion}.